krzentner/language-world/data/gpt-3.5-turbo/chain_md/box-close-3.md

 To pick up the box lid and place it on the box reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper above the box lid  2.
-Grab the box lid with the gripper  3.
-Move the lid above the box  4.
-Lower the lid onto the box  5.
-Release the gripper
+Put gripper above lid  2.
+Drop gripper around lid  3.
+Close gripper around lid  4.
+Move lid to box  5.
+Align lid with box  6.
+Place lid on the box
-    First, put the gripper above the box lid.
+    First, put the gripper roughly above the lid, so that we don't bump it while trying to grab it.
-    - When the robot's gripper is not vertically aligned with the box lid, the robot should put gripper above the box lid.
+    - When the robot's gripper is not above the lid, the robot should place gripper above lid.
-    If the gripper is not around the lid, move it down around the lid and tighten the gripper.
+    If the gripper isn't around the lid, put it around the lid.
-    - When the robot's gripper is above the lid and the gripper is open, the robot should grab the box lid.
+    - When the robot's gripper is not around lid and the robot's gripper is open, the robot should drop gripper around lid.
-    Move the lid above the box and align it with the box.
+    If the gripper is near the lid and open, maybe we can grab it by closing the gripper.
+    - When the robot's gripper is near lid and the robot's gripper is open, the robot should close gripper around lid.
+    We closed the gripper, and the lid is still near the gripper, so maybe we grabbed it.
+Try to move the lid to the box.
-    - When the box lid is not above the box and the box lid is not horizontally aligned with the box, the robot should align the lid with the box.
+    - When the robot's gripper is holding the lid and the robot's gripper is not aligned with the box, the robot should move lid to box.
-    Slowly lower the lid onto the box.
+    Once the lid is close to the box, align the lid with the box.
-    - When the box lid is above the box and the gripper has a small distance from the box, the robot should lower the lid onto the box.
+    - When the robot's gripper is aligned with the box and the lid is not on the box, the robot should align lid with box.
-    Release the gripper and finish the task.
+    Finally, place the lid on the box.
-    - When the gripper is holding the lid on the box, the robot should release the gripper.
+    - When the robot's gripper is aligned with the box and the lid is aligned with the box, the robot should place lid on the box.